 French-style child's cap, c.1720.
 Made from green silk faille, the cap features a raised work design of flowers and heraldic-style motifs executed in padded, couched embroidery of silver metallic thread.
 The delicate shading in the embroidery conveys the refined sophistication of aristocratic art forms: the edges of several flowers change gradually from muted yellow to roseate pink.
 What an an amazing value for a 290-year-old cap dating from before George Washington's time!

 Native American deerskin slippers, c.1820s.
 Most early Colonial shoe styles were hand produced and worn until they died; very few examples survive.
-The deerskin slippers are hand embroidered with a chain stitch pattern of abstract florals.
+These are hand embroidered with a chain stitch pattern of abstract florals.
 The upper edge is bound with navy silk ribbon.
-The inside is lined with ivory cotton, and the sole is lined with linen.
 The soles are leather.
 An extraordinarily rare and fine artifact of early American history!

 Cotton roller print child's dress, 1820s.
 Cotton roller print child's dress, c.1820.
 The style of a short puffed sleeve over a long straight sleeve, common in adult women's dresses of the period, rarely turns up in a child's dress.
 The dress is roller printed with a pattern of alternating foliate stripes.
 The cheerful combination of mustard, turkey red, and ivory is perfect for a little princess.
 The fullness of the bodice can be adjusted with cords inserted into casings.